 - Read our Kindle Oasis (2019 model) review

-Considering the entry price starts at only $150, you get a surprisingly decent bit of kit with the Amazon Fire HD 10.
-The screen is a 10" full HD panel which is great for watching movies or playing games on and while the 2GHz octa-core processor and 2 GB of RAM aren’t going to shatter your mind, they’re good enough for basic browsing, video streaming and a bit of light gaming.
+Considering the entry price starts at under $100, you get a surprisingly decent bit of kit with the Amazon Fire HD 10.
+The screen is a 10" full HD panel which is great for watching movies or playing games on and while the 2GHz octa-core processor and 2GB of RAM aren’t going to shatter your mind, they’re good enough for basic browsing, video streaming and a bit of light gaming.

 As part of Amazon’s ecosystem though, the Amazon Fire HD 10 is constantly pestering you to sign up to its services with lockscreen ads unless you pay extra.
 It’s a decent budget option though and we think it’s a perfect tablet for entertaining the kids without breaking the bank.

-- Read our Amazon Fire HD 10 review
+- Read our full Amazon Fire vHD 10 review